truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingCatalogs.md

 Enter a name in **Catalog Name**, for example, type *mycatalog*.

-Use **Force Create** to override safety mechanisms that prevent adding a catalog to the system even if some trains are unhealthy, so this option is not recommended.
+We do not recommend enabling **Force Create**, since it overrides safety mechanisms that prevent adding a catalog to the system even if some trains are unhealthy.

 Select a valid GitHub repository in **Repository**.
 For example, *https://github.com/mycatalog/catalog*.

-Type the name of the train TrueNAS should use to retrieve available application information of the catalog.
+Type the name of the train TrueNAS should use to retrieve available application information from the catalog.

-Finally, enter the GitHug repository branch TrueNAS should use for the catalog in **Branch**.
-L
+Finally, enter the GitHub repository branch TrueNAS should use for the catalog in **Branch**.
+Leave this set to **main** unless you need to change it.

 Click **Save**.